wp-plugins/wp101/readme.txt

 == Upgrade Notice ==

+= 2.0.4 =
+* Minor changes to improve the white-labeled experience.

 = 2.0.3 =
 * Fix to ensure hardcoded API keys are not lost on upgrade.
 Thanks, @wp_smith